Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 - Series of Exercises
 	- From "First Impression"
 	- To "Getting a good understanding"
-- No IDE support

 ---

 # Expectations III

-- No objective right answers
+- No correct answers
-- Part of the experience is to learn how others think about code
+- Part of the workshop is to learn how others think about code
 - There are different instincts and strategies, all are valid

 ---

 # Exercise 1: First Glance

-- Practice to get a first impression of the code
+- Practice to get a quick first impression of the code
 - It doesn't matter how trivial your findings are
 - This is about the immediate reaction